 Although this is positive news for the economy, there are concerns being raised by Bank of England Chief Economist, Andy Haldane.
 He warns that the continued government incentives designed to ignite the housing market, could actually result in deepening the divide between better off households and poorer households.

-Extensions on tax breaks for home buyers and increased demand by richer households has set the housing market “on fire”, also contributed to by increased household savings during the imposed lockdowns.
+Extensions on tax breaks for home buyers and increased demand by richer households has set the UK Housing Market “on fire”, also contributed to by increased household savings during the imposed lockdowns.

 The BoE Chief Economist warned that whist the continued incentives combined with the central bank’s ultra-low interest rates, the property market will be kept alight.
 The difference in equality is likely to be deepened by the recent rise in house prices which equates to more than 10% over the last 12 months to March 2021.

 At a virtual conference on inequality organised by the University of Glasgow, Haldane said “As things stand, the housing market in the UK is on fire.
 There’s a significant imbalance between incipient demand and available supply of houses, and because the laws of economic gravity have not been suspended, the result is pretty punchy rises in house prices.”